Apply

 Careers

-Students will also be introduced to the University of Regina’s Indigenous Co-op Coordinator and Career Counselor.
-This individual supports the academic and career-related success of Indigenous students.
+Students will have access to the Indigenous Co-op Coordinator and Career Counselor.
+This individual provides career-related success supports for Indigenous students.
 Services include:

-• Job registry which allows all job postings and events to be sent to your e-mail
+• Job registry, allowing postings and opportunities to be sent via e-mail

-• Professional Development Workshops for both Co-op & Summer programs
+• Professional Development Workshops for both co-op & Summer programming

 Still have questions?